|

 Studies

-culture and dwellings that supported the Nineteenth
+styles that supported Nineteenth

-settlements.
 Displays lead to interests in:- banking, administration,

 school teaching, fire protection, hotels, churches, entertainment,

-carpentry, milling, Household appliances, furniture, shopping, hospital, photography,
+carpentry, milling, appliances, furniture, shopping, hospital, photography,

 gold extraction, steam trains, hydro mechanical power, food, printing,